Discover the Storied History of Saratoga Race Course

-The Saratoga Race Course is located in Saratoga Springs, NY.
-To get to the history of the race course, we must first take a look at the history of Saratoga, which can be traced back to as early as the 14th century.
-Around this time, indigenous Native Americans lived and visited the Saratoga region.
-Much of the appeal of this special place had to do with the healing waters (mineral springs), some effervescent, which were credited with curing myriad ailments.
+The historic Saratoga Race Course is located in the City of Saratoga Springs, NY.
+To get to the history of the race track, we must first take a look at Saratoga's past, which can be traced back to as early as the 14th century.
+Around that time, indigenous Native Americans lived and visited the Saratoga region.
+Much of the area's appeal had to do with its healing waters (mineral springs), some effervescent, which were credited with curing myriad ailments.

 On August 3, 1863, gambler, casino owner, ex-boxing champion, and future congressman John Morrissey organized Saratoga's first thoroughbred meet a month after the Battle of Gettysburg.
 At the old dirt track on Union Ave., later known as Horse Haven, Morrissey staged a four day meet.
 Over 5,000 people came to watch and wager on the eight races.